Inn0cent-Zer0/Color_guessing_game/README.md

 ---

-🕹️🎮How to play
+🕹️ How to Play
 1. The game displays a random RGB color code.
 2. You must guess which color square matches the code.
 3. Click on a color block to see if it matches.
 4. If you’re right, the page changes to that color and you win.
 5. If you’re wrong, that color fades out and you try again!

 ---

-🔧 How to run locally
+🔧 How to Run Locally
-**1.** **Clone or download the repository**
+1. **Clone or download the repository**

 git clone https://github.com/your-username/color-guessing-game.git
 cd color-guessing-game
-**2. Open index.html in your browser**

 1. Simply double-click the file Or right-click → "Open with Live Server" (if using VS Code)

-📁📂 Folder Structure
+📂 Folder Structure

-Color Guessing Game/
+012_Color Guessing Game/
 ├── index.html        # Game interface and layout
 ├── style.css         # Styling and layout rules
 ├── script.js         # Game logic and interactivity